 Our pals at London Calling Blog are responsible.
 Showing us around on a drizzly weekend in February they’ve curated street art in the town for the past three years.
 In total the area now has 105 different pieces of street art.
 Some big and obvious, others smaller and hidden from obvious view.

 Much of the work in Penge is from local artists.
-Though with a healthy sprinkling of overseas visitors too.
+There are a healthy sprinkling of overseas visitors too.
 Some artists keep coming back.
-The likes of Irony, Aspire, Airborne Mark and Artista are well known on the London scene.
+Artists such as Irony, Aspire, Airborne Mark and Artista are all well known on the London scene.
 The town of Penge has become a welcome canvas for their art.
-So much so that for many artists you’re more likely to see their work in South London than in the East End.

 The majority of the recent spate of artworks were created in January.
 Fast becoming an annual event of the calendar.
 The ‘Anything’s Better than a Blank Wall‘ paint jam was a spray paint filled celebration of London Calling’s blogging anniversary.
 It’s a heck of a way to mark the occasion.

 New Street Art in Penge

 The art is all around the town.
 The last time we visited was the year before.
 Some of the pieces are the same, but many have changed.
 Standout works this time include a giant gorilla from Trafik Graphics and a boy peeking over a fence from Sr. X. They joined a multi-coloured banana from Louis Masai and an Indiana Jones from the ever impressive JXC.

 Penge is indeed a hidden gem.
 The murals in the town are well curated and have certainly added to the curiosity of the town.
 As we walked, others would appear.
 Taking selfies and snapping the walls.
 The population seem to like the street art that’s for sure.
 But then, what’s not to like?